OpenTechSchool-Brussels/data-visualisation-with-processing/Text-books-and-streams.markdown

 ---

 One type of data that is too often forgotten is text data.
-A shame, since this is where processing filter are kings & queens.
+A shame, since this is where processing filters are kings & queens.
 Using linguistic and semantics, you can push forward, mine text, and display them in a way you wouldn't have thought possible for a boring linear piece of text.

 We have in mind to let you play with three kind of text: twitter streams, books and DNA sequences.
-Let's already start with twitter, we'll see if your lovely organizer had time to stuff the workshop material with more goodness (probably not this time...).
+Let's already start with twitter, text and DNA will be left to the discretion of the reader.

 ## a) Using libraries, again & Twitter dev stuff

 Ah, easy pea, we already use a library!
 But this time ... it's not a Processing library.
 Oh my god!
 But then how can they communicate?
 Alien translator?
 Telepathy?
 Almost.
-While Processing is a language on its own, it's actually a over-set of another well known programming language: Java.
+While Processing is a language on its own, it's actually an over-set of another well known programming language: Java.
 Whatever you might know or will learn in Java,  you can reuse in Processing.
 This is doubly interesting: first, you have all the power of Java at your hands, all its structure, functions...; second, you can reuse any Java library, like the one we'll be using to feed on Twitter.
 Download it [here](http://twitter4j.org/archive/twitter4j-4.0.2.zip).
 In the *lib* folder, you will found the *twitter4j-core-4.0.2.jar* file.
 Extract it in safe place and then drag and drop the extracted file on your opened processing sketch.
 You should see at the bottom "one file added to the sketch".

-Now, library is installed.
+Now, the library is installed.
 Unfortunately, to be able to use it Twitter requests you to have some identification.
 For that, you need to register a twitter account.
 Then visit https://apps.twitter.com/ and login.
 Click on *Create an app*, fill out the form (you can put random info) and agree to the developer terms.
 You should arrive at a page with among others the *Consumer key* and the *Consumer secret*.
 Click on *Generate my access Token* and you should get the two last info we need: the *Access Token* and the *Access Token Secret*.
 Good, now before reading those tweets, let's learn how they are stored in the library.

 ##b) A new data structure
 While arrays are pretty nice, their size is hard defined at first, and can't change.
 It's both sad and not so much practical.
 Instead here we'll use an *ArrayList* which is working pretty much the same, but better.
 While we'll have to handle it, our future usage will be pretty simple, but let's first see a bit how it works.